Victims of the Las Vegas concert shooting

-On Sunday night, as a crowd of about 22,000 people took in the final performance at the Route 91 Harvest Festival, a gunman fired into the crowd, killing at least 58 and injuring hundreds more.
+On October 1, a gunman fired from a hotel into a crowd of about 22,000 people taking in the final performance at the Route 91 Harvest music festival.
+He killed at least 58 and injured hundreds more.
 Here we remember the lives lost.This page will be updated as we learn new details.Click or tap a name to learn more.

 Charleston Hartfield